davidfstr/dafoster.net/_posts/2021-03-09-reliable-rendering-of-web-pages-that-view-concurrently-modified-data.md

 }
 ```

-Whenever a user's room join request is updated, the backend must notify the frontend appropriately through the socket by creating, buffering, and forwarding an event stamped with a new **timepoint**:
+Whenever a user's room join request is updated, the backend must notify the frontend appropriately through the socket by creating, buffering, and forwarding an event stamped with a new **timepoint**[^timepoint]:

+[^timepoint]: A *timepoint* represents a point in time relative to a shared clock.
+If you have a single shared Redis instance which you're already using to forward socket messages, as is the case with Django's default Channels configuration, it is convenient to use Redis's [TIME](https://redis.io/commands/time) command to generate a timepoint, perhaps as part of a [stored procedure](https://redis.io/commands/eval).

 ```
 # chat_project/chat/models.py